Module 3 of 21 · Foundations

 For Layers 1 through 4, the models agree on almost everything.
 The disagreements start at Layer 5.

-3.2 The three-to-one collapse at the top
+3.2 The application-space mismatch at the top

 OSI defines three layers above Transport: Session (Layer 5), Presentation (Layer 6), and Application (Layer 7).
 The Internet model has one: Application.